 Do I Qualify for This BAAS Program?

-Our Bachelor of Applied Arts and Science Human and Social Sciences Concentration will help you use your prior academic experience to complete your bachelor's degree.
+Our BAAS, Concentration in Human and Social Sciences will help you use your prior academic experience to complete your bachelor's degree.

 You can enter our BAAS Program to earn your first bachelor's degree.
 To qualify you must have one of the following: